vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 {% raw %}{%{% endraw %} endblock {% raw %}%}{% endraw %}
 ```

 In the widget template, the parameters are accessible through the `_widget` twig variable.
-This way in twig template it's easy to determine where a parameter is coming from.
+This way in a Twig template it's easy to determine where a parameter is coming from.
 When you see `_widget.foo`, it means that the `foo` parameter is coming from the widget directly.

 ### 5. Activate the widget

-There are three ways of activating a widget, depending on their scope where they need to be rendered:
+There are three ways of activating a widget, depending on the scope where they need to be rendered:

 * [Activate a widget in a Controller action](/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.html#activate-a-widget-in-a-controller-action)
 * [Activate a widget in another widget](/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.html#activate-a-widget-in-another-widget)